How to make healthy choices when eating out at a restaurant

 So you’re trying to lose some weight.
 You’ve been following a nutrition plan and training regularly, everything is going well and you are starting to look and feel great.
 But then someone asks you out to dinner and you’re worried about being able to stay on track.

-This is a scenario I’ve had to help hundreds of clients with, so don’t stress, I’m here to help!
+This is a scenario I’ve had to help hundreds of personal training clients with, so don’t stress, I’m here to help!
 It is perfectly feasible to eat out 7 nights a week and still lose weight, it just requires a little bit of planning.
 Read on for my top 3 tips of how to stay on track when eating out.

 Choose the restaurant